briancroxall/borderwaters/README.md

 This project was conducted across six separate, private repositories, of which this is one.
 Prior to the publication of the book, the work was collected and organized in this repository, and then this repository was made public.

-**_Draft statement:_ This documentation in this repo was peer reviewed by [Rebecca Sutton Koeser](https://rlskoeser.github.io/), Lead Developer at [The Center for Digital Humanities](https://cdh.princeton.edu/) at Princeton University.
+**_Draft statement:_ This documentation in this repo was peer-reviewed by [Rebecca Sutton Koeser](https://rlskoeser.github.io/), Lead Developer at [The Center for Digital Humanities](https://cdh.princeton.edu/) at Princeton University.
 The code itself was not reviewed since, at the time of review, the book was in press.**

+## Authorship
+The code in this repo was written exclusively by [Brian Croxall](https://briancroxall.net) (ORCID: [https://orcid.org/0000-0001-5602-6830](https://orcid.org/0000-0001-5602-6830)), Assistant Research Professor of [Digital Humanities](https://odh.byu.edu) at [Brigham Young University](https://byu.edu), Provo, Utah, USA.

 ## Data